-Hannah is entering her freshman year at the University of Alabama as an honors student double majoring in Political Science and Business.
-Within her high school, Evangel Christian School, Hannah was President of the Classical Conversations Leadership Team, a co-founder of the Clay County Mock Trial Team, member of Eta Sigma Alpha Honor Society, and has presented her story at numerous schools.
+Hannah is entering her freshman year at the University of Alabama as an honors student majoring in Business and Political Science on the Pre-Law track.
+Within her high school, Evangel Christian School, Hannah was President of the Classical Conversations Leadership Team, a co-founder of the Mock Trial Team, member of Eta Sigma Alpha Honor Society, and has presented her story at numerous schools.

 A classically trained dancer since the age of three, Hannah has performed in over forty recitals and events.
 She enjoys having the opportunities to share her love of the art across the country at events such as CureFest USA, Miss America's Outstanding Teen, the Daytona 500, and Relay for Life.
 She has danced with the Radio City Rockettes in New York City, New York along with taking classes from Rockette alumna.